ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/CS56_mentor_overview.md

 **Week 1**

-  * Meet with professor, TAs, other mentors to get to know everyone and discuss expectations for the quarter
+  * Meet with professor, TAs, other mentors to get to know everyone and discuss expectations for the quarter.
-  * Meet with students during lab, they may or may not be the same students on your team for the rest of the quarter
+  * Meet with students during lab, they may or may not be the same students on your team for the rest of the quarter.

 **Week 2**